IL2HorusTeam/il2fb-mission-parser/docs/sections/nstationary.rst

 Usual objects — these are all objects which have usual set of parameters,
 namely: ballons, lights, radio stations, trains, vehicles and so on.

+We use :class:`~il2fb.parsers.mission.sections.nstationary.StationaryObject`
-We use `StationaryObject data structure`_ to store information about such objects.
+data structure to store information about such objects.

 Definition example::